mvrcosp/CustomerSegmentation/README.md

 ## Business Problem

-The company marketing team is challenged with the task of identifying similar customers based on business attributes such as
+The company marketing team is challenged with the task of identifying customers with similar shopping habits.
+We'll be using unsupervised learning to segment customers into groups to better understand them when planing publicity campaigns.

 ## Business Assumptions

 ## Breaking problem into tasks

+- Load the customer data available
+- Explore the dataset for missing and abnormal values

 ## Solution Strategy